Sex chromosome DSD: Turner syndrome

 Orpha code / ICD code: 2138, 393, 243, 418, 90793/4, 91, 95699

 Disorders of gonadal or ovarian development and androgen excess.
 In 46,XX females, congenital adrenal hyperplasia (CAH) is the most common cause of DSD Almost all infants with 46,XX-related CAH are raised as females; they have the potential for fertility, and they identify with the female gender as adults.
-However, a few infants with 46,XX-related CAH are raised as males and maintain male self-identification as adults
+However, a few infants with 46,XX-related CAH are raised as males and maintain male self-identification as adults.

 Orpha code / ICD code: 242, 251510, 752, 753, 754, 96265/6, 285

 Nonsyndromic 46,XY DSD must be distinguished from syndromic forms, in which additional organ systems, growth, and cognitive development may also be affected.
-46,XY DSD is charachterised by generally normal physical examination with absence of clinical findings involving organ systems other than the reproductive organs; External genitalia that range from ambiguous to normal female; Internal genitalia that range from absent müllerian structures to a fully developed uterus and fallopian tubes; and Gonads that are characterized as normal testis, ovotestis, dysgenetic testis, or streak.
+46,XY DSD is charachterised by generally normal physical examination with absence of clinical findings involving organ systems other than the reproductive organs; External genitalia that range from ambiguous to normal female; Internal genitalia that range from absent müllerian structures to a fully developed uterus and fallopian tubes; and Gonads that are characterised as normal testis, ovotestis, dysgenetic testis, or streak.

 Kallmann syndrome and normosmic CHH